 Orthodontia Not a Benefit Not a Benefit

-Private duty nursing Not a Benefit Not a Benefit
+Private duly nursing Not a Benefit Not a Benefit

 Residential treatment center Benefit, with benefit limits Benefit, with benefit limits